szczyglis-dev/py-gpt/README.md

 **2.6.20 (2025-08-22)**

 - Added a new plugin: Server (FTP/SSH) - connect to remote servers using FTP, SFTP, and SSH.
 Execute remote commands, upload, download, and more (beta).
+- Added support for Wayland in Snap/compiled versions.

 **2.6.19 (2025-08-22)**